 As stated earlier, this poem was written in 1957, after Auden’s more political poetry had been written.
 Auden would write other poems with motifs of unrequited love, but this is perhaps his most famous.
 Many critics believe Auden knew unrequited love all too well.
 The poet married briefly while still in Europe.
 His wife, Erika Mann, the daughter of the German writer Thomas Mann, married Auden in order to flee Nazi Germany.
 Once she was safely in England, the couple divorced.
 After moving to the United States, Auden met and fell in love with the love of his life, fellow poet, Chester Kallman.
 Even though homosexual relationships were quite taboo at the time, the couple lived rather openly, and upon his death, Auden bequeathed his entire estate to Kallman.

 Readers have often interpreted this poem to be about religion, and much of Auden’s later works did have religious themes.
-Many interpret the stars mentioned in this poem as God, and one’s relationship with Him can sometimes feel like one-sided: One cannot actually see or literally have a conversation with God; instead, one must have blind faith that He actually exists.
-However one chooses to interpret the poem, the beauty and magnificence of Auden’s imagery and diction is undeniable.
+Many interpret the stars mentioned in this poem as God, and one’s relationship with Him can sometimes feel one-sided: One cannot actually see or literally have a conversation with God; instead, one must have blind faith that He actually exists.
+However one chooses to interpret the poem, the beauty and magnificence of Auden’s imagery and diction are undeniable.